anik-amd/butex-notes/texnx/src/content/docs/L3-T1/Economics/introduction/03-principles-of-economics.md

 ---
-title: 10 Principles of Economics
+title: 3.
+10 Principles of Economics
 ---

-# 10 Principles of Economics

 ## How people make decisions